Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Many hotels offer combined hotel and parking deals, with either free parking on-site, valet parking for your whole trip or shuttle bus services to the terminal.
 Depending on the length of your trip, it can sometimes work out cheaper to book a hotel with parking than simply airport parking alone.

 The Bloc Hotel is perfect for South Terminal departures.
 With runway views, it is probably the closest possible place to stay.
 The hotel is compact, but well designed, with facilities like super-fast wifi, Egyptian cotton bedding and comfortable beds.

-Deals are available when combined with valet parking, and guest to the hotel can also benefit from discounts in some of the airport’s cafés and bars.
+Deals are available when combined with valet parking, and guests to the hotel can also benefit from discounts in some of the airport’s cafés and bars.

 Hampton by Hilton